ahmedalfnop/inclusion/README.md

 * Shortkeys list for snippets.
 Make snippet completion or something like that.
 * Less version
 * No-preprocessor version

+Please note, that custom fonts, like Open Sans and Open Sans Condensed linked to the framework using @import directive.
+For better performance please use `<link>` tag in your markup `link(href='http://fonts.googleapis.com/css?family=Open+Sans:300italic,400italic,600italic,700italic,800italic,300,400,600,700,800|Open+Sans+Condensed:300&subset=latin,cyrillic', rel='stylesheet', type='text/css')` or local copies of these fonts

 ## Changelog
 * v2.2 (January 06, 2015)